OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

  - Octopus
 ---

 Getting started with serverless applications is relatively easy these days.
-Tools like [Serverless](https://serverless.com/) and [AWS SAM](https://aws.amazon.com/serverless/sam/) abstract away much of the boilerplate code and the finer points of the interactions between services to get you up and running quickly.
+Tools like [Serverless](https://serverless.com/) and [AWS SAM](https://aws.amazon.com/serverless/sam/) abstract away much of the boilerplate code and hide the finer interactions between services to get you up and running quickly.

 Moving from the proof of concept stage to testable and repeatable deployments inevitably means deploying your code across multiple environments.
 We've seen how to [migrate from the SAM CLI to Octopus](/blog/2019-08/aws-sam-and-octopus/index.md) in order to implement these multi-environment deployments.
 This previous post advocated for independent CloudFormation stacks as a way of implementing multi-environment deployments, but what about solutions like Lambda aliases?